jialuechen/windtunnel/README.md

 </div>

 **DeepFolio** is a Python library for real-time portfolio optimization built on top of Google's TensorFlow platform.
+Its design and development is based on the Portfolio Transformer (PT), a novel end-to-end portfolio optimization framework, inspired by the numerous successes of attention mechanisms in natural language processing.
+With PT's full encoder-decoder architecture,specialized time encoding layers, and gating components, it has a high capacity to learn long-term dependencies among portfolio assets and hence can adapt more quickly to changing market conditions.
-It combines optimization techniques (both convex and non-convex) with deep learning approaches to provide a powerful toolkit for investment professionals and researchers.
+Deepfolio combines optimization techniques (both convex and non-convex) with deep learning approaches to provide a powerful toolkit for investment professionals and researchers.

 ## Features
+- Portfolio Transformer: Attention-Based Asset Allocation
 - Differentiable portfolio optimization
 - Real-time optimization
 - Robust and multi-period optimization